A Lesson to Learn: Cassava Sciences Inc. (SAVA)

 B. Riley Securities gave a rating of “Buy” to SAVA, setting the target price at $78 in the report published on April 27th of the current year.

-During the last 5 trading sessions, SAVA rose by +45.87%, which changed the moving average for the period of 200-days by +889.20% in comparison to the 20-day moving average, which settled at $97.35.
-In addition, Cassava Sciences Inc. saw 1659.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SAVA fell by -43.65%, which changed the moving average for the period of 200-days by +519.70% in comparison to the 20-day moving average, which settled at $102.00.
+In addition, Cassava Sciences Inc. saw 919.50% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading